 Leaving aside reasons for obtaining residency and/or citizenship based on family ties with Belgium (e.g. marriage to a Belgian national, being born in Belgium or to Belgian parents), most residence applications concern persons who wish to establish business ties with the country.
 In these cases, applications for work permits and/or professional cards must be considered before it is possible to apply for a residence permit.
-In most cases, residence and citizenship can easily be extended to a spouse and children.
+In most cases, residence can easily be extended to a spouse and minor children.

 Non-EU citizens normally submit a long-stay visa application.
 All applications for residence permits are subject to case-by-case approval by the government.
 It is therefore of the utmost importance that an application is thoroughly prepared.